Shawn Rubel’s (BA ’04) secret to success is all in the details.

 “I knew early on that I wanted to develop a two-sided marketplace.
 I wanted to build something on my own terms that the world needed,” says Rubel.

-Those interested in learning more about Eezy and available remote positions can visit Eezy.com
+Those interested in learning more about Vecteezy and available remote positions can visit Vecteezy.com